BirdeeHub/lze/README.md

 [^2]: for example, lazy-loading cmp sources will
       require you to source its `after/plugin` file, as packadd does not do this automatically for you.
-[^3]: values of `lazy = false` will be overridden if you set any handler fields.
-[^4]: The reason this library doesn't lazy-load colorschemes automatically is that
+[^3]: The reason this library doesn't lazy-load colorschemes automatically is that
       it would have to know where the plugin is installed in order to determine which plugin to load.